madisontagg/Gesture-Phase-Segmentation-Classification/README.md

 # Gesture Phase Segmentation Classification with In-Depth Machine Learning Model Comparisons

-MSc Work - The overall question that was being assessed through this project was whether **gestures be classified to reveal information about semantics within what is being said in a discourse.**
+The overall question that was being assessed through this project was whether **gestures be classified to reveal information about semantics within what is being said in a discourse.**

 dataset: https://archive.ics.uci.edu/ml/datasets/gesture+phase+segmentation